bloominstituteoftechnology/DS-Unit-1-Sprint-1-Dealing-With-Data/README.md

 ###### Unit 1: Descriptive Statistics, Sprint 1: Dealing With Data
-Notebooks, assignments, and sprint challenge for Data Science Unit 1 Sprint 1

 ## A First Look at Data
 What is this thing called data?
 Measuring and quantifying reality is a powerful concept, but saying “everything is data!” is perhaps not the most useful way to understand it.
 Data must be specific and well-defined in order to be comprehensible.